ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

       * Verify expected behavior of background morbidity implementation
     - * Intervention effect applications look as expected! `Model 8.0 interactive sim notebook available here <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/pregnancy_model/model_8_interactive_sim.ipynb>`_
       * Implementation of background morbidity looks to be functioning as intended, but unexpected value for disability weight of other causes. `Model 8 YLDs notebook available here <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/pregnancy_model/model_8.0_yld_checks.ipynb>`_
+  * - 8.1
+    - Verify that other causes disability weight is now as expected
+    - * Looks good!
+Unable to verify that all_causes YLD observer is performing COMO adjustment (individual-level YLD data not available in the interactive sim and population-level observer results are not obviously indicating presence of COMO adjustment).
+Requesting observed YLDs to be stratified by pregnancy status as an attempt to remove influence of custom maternal disorders YLDs model to see if it becomes more obvious.
+      * Also, noticed that while population-level intervention effects on birth outcomes is functioning as expected, the individual-level trajectories are not.
+At the population level, rate of "other" outcome stays approximately the same, live births increase, and stillbirths decrease with increasing intervention coverage, as expected.
+However, at the individual level, "other" outcomes become live births, and stillbirths become "other" outcomes.
+We believe this is due to the ordering of outcome choices in the random.choice call.

 .. list-table:: Outstanding V&V issues
   :header-rows: 1